ravitripathi/ravitripathi.github.io/_posts/2022-03-12-Moving-a-Command-Line-Tool-project-to-Swift-Packages.md

 swift package init --type executable <Your_Executable_Name>
 ```

 This generates the `Sources` and `Tests` directory, a `README.md` and a `Package.swift` file.
 All I had to do was move the project files into `Sources` and the tests into `Tests` directory respectively.

-Opening the `Package.swift` launches Xcode and I was good to go.
+Opening the `Package.swift` launches Xcode.
+After adding the dependencies in the `Package.swift` file, I was good to go.

 ### Coverage Reports for Swift Packages